A picture is worth a thousand words.

 This report is perfectly suited to use on a weekly basis and include in your regular status reports as it will most certainly help you keep the project on track and keep stakeholders inform of current activity and project status.

 Graphical reports allow us to see a visual summary of the project and all of its elements.
-By using reports, we can:
+The reporting process, allows us to:

 - Track project progress, identify risks early on and take corrective actions that will keep the project on time and on budget